nischal-hp/Data-Structures-in-Python/DataStructures.md

 ## Difference Between Tree and Graph
 There can be only one path between two nodes in a Tree.
 Hence, Tree is a special type of graph.
 Graphs and Trees are recursive data structures.
 So the algorithm used on them, should also be a recursive function.

+# Recursion Concept
+1. Divide big problem into small and simple problem
+2. Find a base condition with a simple answer
+3. Return or roll back answer from base condition to solve all the other sub-problems.

+Ex : To find the sum of numbers from 1 to 5.
+This can be split into smaller subproblems as shown below :
+1. 5+ sum of nos from 1 to 4
+2. 4+ sum of nos from 1 to 3
+3. 3+ sum of nos from 1 to 2
+4. 2+ sum of nos from 1 to 1,
+we have arrived at the base case, which is sum of nos from 1 to 1, which is 1.
+Thus by rolling back the answer from base case, we can solve the other sub-problems too.